calwalker1/D3FileCleaner/README.md

 # D3 File Cleaner

-A Python script to manage video files in a directory that mirrors a media-server folder from Disguise/D3.
-The script identifies and retains the latest versions of video clips based on filenames containing version dates in the format vYYYYMMDD, while deleting older versions.
+A script to delete MOV/PNGs from a directory while retaining the latest version (simmilar to 'delete unused media' function in Disguise).

 ## Features

 - Supports both `.mov` and `.png` files
-- Identifies files with version dates in the format vYYYYMMDD
+- Identifies files with version dates in the format vYYYYMMDD (plus letter suffix support)
 - Keeps a specified number of most recent versions
 - Automatically preserves files without version numbers
 - Processes multiple directories in sequence